printers-for-people/catboat/docs/MPC.md

 The following macro can be used to replace `M109` hotend temperature set and `M190` bed temperature set G-code commands with a macro utilizing `temperature_wait` G-codes.
 This can be utilized in systems where the sensor temperature takes an extended time to converge on the set temperature.
 > [!NOTE]
 > This behaviour occurs primarily because MPC controls the modelled block temperature and not the hotend temperature sensor.
 For almost all cases, when temperature sensor overshoot/undershoot occurs, the block modelled temperature will be correctly at the set temperature.
-However, the Klipper system performs actions based on the sensor temperature only which can lead to undesirable delays in print actions with stock `M109` and `M190` commands.
+However, the Kalico system performs actions based on the sensor temperature only which can lead to undesirable delays in print actions with stock `M109` and `M190` commands.

 ```
 [gcode_macro M109] # Wait Hotend Temp